7 Must-Haves for a Hot House Makeover: Unveiling the Ideal Candidate for Exterior Wall Insulation Retrofit

 The fact is that when you’re working from the exterior, it’s way easier to get closer to a continuous air barrier install than it is on the interior.
 You have access to all the surfaces, there are fewer junctions to seal, and your client can actually be living in their house without a lot of inconvenience while you work.

 Any time you strip the siding off a house, you’ve got the opportunity to fix a lot of problems and improve the durability, energy conservation, and comfort of the house.
+Using insulation panels, such as rigid insulation panels and foam insulation panels, can improve thermal performance and avoid condensation risks.
 Installing energy-efficient windows and doors with low-emissivity coatings and insulated frames helps to reduce heat loss, but more importantly, improve comfort for the occupants.

-Investing in airsealing and insulation for the win!
+Investing in air seal and insulation for the win!

 What does that mean for the typical Canadian living in a typical house that would be a good candidate for insulation and air sealing?